andrewpmoore/simple_deploy/README.md

 ## Features

 Deploy to iOS Test Flight
-Deploy to Android Play Store Test Track
+Deploy to Android Play Store tracks of your choice Supports flavors

 ## Getting started
-Install the dependency into your `pubspec.yaml` with the follow
+Install the dependency into your `pubspec.yaml` with the following:

 ```
 dev_dependencies: